Will AI kill development?

 New article – The Global Gig Economy: Towards a Planetary Labour Market?

 Amir Anwar and I have a new article out in First Monday.
 The piece think through what a planetary labour market entails, how it is relationally, spatially, and discursively constructed, and who it benefits.
 I’m pasting the abstract and conclusions below.
 Graham, M., and Anwar, M. A. 2019.
-The Global Gig Economy: Towards a Planetary… Read More »
+The Global Gig Economy: Towards a Planetary… Read More: New article – The Global Gig Economy: Towards a Planetary… »

 Networked but Commodified: The (Dis)Embeddedness of Digital Labour in the Gig Economy

 I have a new article out with some colleagues: Wood, A., Graham, M., Lehdonvirta, A., and Hjorth, I. 2019.
 Networked but Commodified: The (Dis)Embeddedness of Digital Labour in the Gig Economy.
-Sociology. https://doi.org/10.1177/0038038519828906 The piece came out of a project that I led on Microwork and Virtual Production Networks in Sub-Saharan Africa and Southeast Asia,… Read More »
+Sociology. https://doi.org/10.1177/0038038519828906 The piece came out of a project that I led on Microwork and Virtual Production Networks in Sub-Saharan Africa and Southeast Asia,… Read More: Networked but Commodified: The (Dis)Embeddedness of Digital Labour in the… »

 Mapping Broadband Affordability in 2016